lopar6/school-work/README.md

 ### This is a repository to save and showcase projects done for school.
 This Repository does not hold every course I have taken, nor does it hold every project I have done.
 These are some of the projects I have worked on over the course of my education, organized by the course they were for.
 I have also listed out the computer science courses I have taken with a short description.

+## CS-470 - Full Stack Development II
+This course focused on teach full stack development skills.
+The two primary skills I learned more about it this class was docker and docker-compose, and utilizing AWS.

+### AWS Full Stack Quiz App
+This is a full stack application hosted on AWS.
+It utilizes S3 for frontend code storage, DynamoDB, Lambda, and API Gateway.

+## CS370 - Current/Emerging Trends in CS
+This is a focused on machine learning.
+This course taught concepts and applications of neural networks using keras in python.

+### AI player for maze game
+This project was to design a deep Q-learning algorithm to train a neural network.
+It uses keras in python and runs in a Jupyter Notebook file.

+## CS-465 - Full Stack Development
+The focus of this course was building a full stack applications.
+The course focused on the fundamentals of web applications, and well as specifics about applications utilizing a MEAN stack.

+### Full Stack Travel Agency Booking Site
+This was a web app travel agency that allows users to book trips.
+It also includes and admin panel.
+It utilized Javascript, Mongo, Express, AngularJS, and Node.

 ## CS360 - Mobile Architect & Programming
 This course was about developing in Android using Java.
 It also focused on aspects of developing apps for mobile in general.